quicklabby/Ansible-Automation-K3s-Deployment-Playbook/README.md

 This will execute the playbook and apply the necessary configurations to both master and worker nodes.
 Ensure that the ansible_user has SSH access to all nodes and the correct permissions to run commands as root (via sudo or similar).

-# Uninstall K3s from Master and Worker Nodes Playbook
+## Uninstall K3s from Master and Worker Nodes Playbook

+To run the playbook, use the following command:

+    ansible-playbook -i inventory -k k3s-uninstall-playbook.yaml

 Master Node: